Antidote-for-Tox/Antidote/README.md

 ## License

-Antidote is available under the GPLv3 license for now.
+Antidote is available under the MIT license.
 See the [COPYING](COPYING) file for more info.

 ## Links